 I hope this article gave you more insights into the concept of karma and how it can help you to bring more positivity and joy into your life.

 Now decide for yourself what karma means to you and how you want to give meaning to this concept.
+Maybe you want to be a more active participant by using the karmic law of cause and effect or work on some karmic healing by incorporating karmic symbols in your life.

 For me, karma works as a reminder of what kind of person I want to be and directs me down the right path.